 - A native of the upstate, and graduate of the SCGSAH class of 2006, Michele Tate returned to Greenville in the fall of 2012.
 Michele obtained her B.M. in Violin Performance with honors and her M.M. in Violin Performance from Converse College in 2010 and 2012, respectively.
 Michele currently works as a Client Service Associate at UBS Wealth Management.
 In addition to her work at UBS, Michele maintains a private teaching studio at Musical Innovations and performs with the Spartanburg Philharmonic Orchestra, Brevard Philharmonic Orchestra, and Hendersonville Symphony Orchestra.

-- Maura Keane is a 2010 Dance alumna.
-After graduation she attended Clemson University and graduated with a political science degree, but ended up in social media marketing at Fishbowl Inc. in Washington, D.C.
-In May she moved to Destin, Florida, to be with her boyfriend of five years.
-He is a USAF Pilot and is stationed at Hurlbert Field.
+- Maura Keane is a 2010 Dance alumnus.
+After graduation, she attended Clemson University and graduated with a political science degree, but ended up in social media marketing.
+Maura now works as a government contractor as a Strategic Communications Specialist.
+In April, she and her fiance moved to Wichita Falls, Texas where he is a T-38 Instructor Pilot at Sheppard Air Force Base.
 Maura says, “SCGSAH helped me become the person I am today, and my life would be completely different had I not gone there.
 Governor’s school gives you a leg up during College and broadens your horizons.
 Being a member of the Alumni Council will allow me to give back to our school and allow me to remain connected to the amazing people there.”

 - Nichole Martini is a start-up management and fund development maven interested in social justice, education, and arts and culture.
 Her driving passion is to create sustainable change through philanthropy and social enterprise resulting in a creative and economically thriving world.
 With experience in fundraising, strategy, organizational development, research, sales, and marketing, Nichole is excited to join the AAC and help her alma mater continue to thrive!
 Her time at SCGSAH was the foundation to her career as a creator and generator of projects, departments, and organizations.
 Nichole graduated from SCGSAH in 2003 with a piano major.
 She also received a bachelor of arts degree in music from Furman University in 2007 and a master of science degree in fundraising and philanthropy from NYU in 2010.